grifart/simple-webpack/README.md

 }
 ```

-Configure TypeScript, there are `base` and `strict` pre-configrations available:
+Configure TypeScript if you want to use it.
+There are `base` and `strict` presets available:

 `tsconfig.json`
 ```json